It’s all in a day’s work

 New theme continued: why not to trust plugins

 With this new theme I also saw that it was compatible with the “Addicted to live search plugin”[1].
-(Un)fortunately this plugin doesn’t work out of the box either, at least not if you do not have Wordpress running directly in the root.
+(Un)fortunately this plugin doesn’t work out of the box either, at least not if you do not have WordPress running directly in the root.

 But… Since I was looking at the code to fix this I also found: